Pinpointing potential risks in recycled water through data analytics

 At a Glance

-• Through a Water Research Foundation project with Trussell Technologies, Hazen built a data analytics program that can rapidly spot potential problems in potable reuse systems—helping operators address them before they could threaten public health or violate regulations.
+- Through a Water Research Foundation project with Trussell Technologies, Hazen built a data analytics program that can quickly spot potential problems in potable reuse systems—helping operators address them before they could threaten public health or violate regulations.

 “Critical control points are all the treatment processes designed to protect public health.
 It’s crucial for them to be working properly and for operators to have accurate data about them.
-We created this program to focus on the most important CCP data, so it can catch problems before they become crises.”
+We created this program to focus on the most important CCP data, so it can catch problems before they compromise water quality.”

 ~ Billy Raseman, PhD, PE, Engineer, Hazen